Tai chi: Standardization

-In 1956, the government-sponsored Chinese Sports Committee (CSC) brought together a group of tai chi masters to create a shortened tai chi form that could help improve the health of the general public, because the long traditional forms were considered too difficult for most people to learn.
+After 1949 the PRC government continued standardization of the art with a focus on health.
+In 1956, the Chinese Sports Committee (CSC) brought together a group of tai chi masters to create a shortened tai chi form that could help improve the health of the general public, because the long traditional forms were considered too difficult for most people to learn.
 The result was the 24-posture simplified form, developed from the traditional Yang-style long form.